DHL Group: Electric van manufacturing

 Deutsche Post's 2016 annual report indicates that it plans to replace its fleet of delivery vehicles in Germany with the electric StreetScooter products "in the medium term".
 Electric vans and trucks with a much greater range will be required to achieve the very long-term goal of replacing the group's entire fleet of approximately 70,000 vehicles with electric StreetScooter vehicles.

 A mass production plan was announced in April 2016.
 StreetScooter GmbH would be scaling up to manufacture approximately 10,000 vehicles annually, starting in 2017.
-If that goal is achieved, it would become the largest electric light utility vehicle manufacturer in Europe, surpassing Renault which makes vans such as the Kangoo Z.E.
+If that goal is achieved, it will become Europe's largest electric light utility vehicle manufacturer, surpassing Renault, which makes vans such as the Kangoo Z.E.

-In addition to producing vehicles for Deutsche Post and DHL Express, StreetScooter has made marketing contacts with "numerous industries".
-A management board member told the media in March 2017 that one potential customer is considering a "very, very large number" of StreetScooters.
-More specifics would be announced in the next few months.
-The long-term business plan will require other types of models, some much larger, with entirely different equipment.
 StreetScooter showed a larger prototype, the Work L, in September 2016 that will provide double the capacity in cargo size; its load capacity will be 1,000 kg.
 The range (before recharging is necessary) is estimated at "up to 100 km".
 The company also announced that it was developing a Work Orange model with an "electro-hydraulic three-way dumper" for use by businesses that deal in trash or construction material handling.

-In 2021 plans for the sale of Streetscooter to Luxembourg-based Odin Automative, now B-ON, were reported.
+In 2021 plans for the sale of Streetscooter to Luxembourg-based Odin Automotive, now B-ON, were reported.